 - 14 Cours de l’Intendance

-What we like about it While wine bars in Bordeaux come and go, Max Bordeaux has been a part of the city’s wine scene for a decade.
+What we like about it Max Bordeaux, open for over a decade, is another Bordeaux institution.
 This bar and shop was the first to offer premier grand cru classé wines by the glass.
 It also offers private workshops, plus events such as wine and jazz evenings, and vertical tastings with château owners.

 - 2 rue Georges Bonnac

-What we like about it New to the city’s urban wine trail, Les Trois Pinardiers was opened just over a year ago, by three friends who share a passion for wine.
+What we like about it Les Trois Pinardiers was opened by three friends who share a passion for wine.
 This bar and shop has 100 wines – each available by the glass.

 Wine list Just 30 of the wines here are from Bordeaux; most of the rest come from around France, but there’s also a unique range of bottles that you won’t encounter in many other wine bars, from countries including Bulgaria and Israel.
 All wines are available by the glass, thanks to Coravin.